wogud220/algorithm/README.md

 HINT) try solving this in both O(N) and O(N log N). which algorithms do you think are required to solve this problem in each time complexity?

 ## Problem 1)
-When is a graph a tree? if yes, prove it. if not, give a counter example.
+When is a graph a tree?
+For each of the following conditions, write either yes or no. If yes, prove it.
+If no, give a counter example.

 1) It has no cycles and has N nodes and N - 1 edges.
 2) It has N nodes and N - 1 edges and all the nodes are connected. i.e. you can get from node i to node j for any pair (i, j)